mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/lighten.rst

 .. warning::

-    This algorithm doesn't use color dodge and burn, we don't know WHAT it does do but for Color Dodge and Burn you need to use :ref:`bm_hard_mix`
+    This algorithm doesn't use color dodge and burn, we don't know WHAT it does do but for Color Dodge and Burn you need to use :ref:`bm_hard_mix`.

 .. figure:: /images/blending_modes/lighten/Blending_modes_Vivid_Light_Sample_image_with_dots.png
    :align: center